Are you wondering what audio interface has the best preamps?

 How Do Preamps Improve Sound Quality?

-Also, preamps can provide various tonal shaping options to improve your sound further.
+Some preamps can also provide tonal shaping options to improve your sound further.

 Transparent vs. Tube Preamps

-Most audio interfaces have transparent preamps that preserve sound quality.
-However, they technically won’t “improve” it.
+Most audio interfaces have transparent preamps, which technically won’t “improve” your sound quality.

 To improve sound quality, consider using a quality tube preamp.